ABOUT US

 Our team

 We are governed by a Board of Directors.
-The Board is assisted by two staff members Cathy and January (one is full-time and one is part-time).
+The Board is assisted by three staff members.

 What we do

-We offer a comfortable place for student learning with six individual study areas, computer lab with 8 PC computers and a classroom.
+We offer a comfortable place for individual learning with six separate study areas, a computer lab with 8 PC computers and a classroom.

-When students learn depends on their schedule.
+When learners attend depends on their schedule.
 They simply tell us when they are available and we match them up with a volunteer on the same schedule.

 Our supporters